fraktalfan/TrayMenu/README.md

 ![00e-taskbar-overflow](https://github.com/fraktalfan/TrayMenu/assets/93649344/c13eb04c-c0e6-46cb-bf87-b060a7709063)

 ## Usage
 A normal click on the TrayMenu icon or pressing the key combination Ctrl+F1 (changeable) opens the Start menu for selecting the applications and files stored there.
 Initially, only a few entries are visible there, e.g. the "Programs" submenu, if it has not yet been supplemented by own entries.
-A click with the left mouse button on a file opens it; a right click shows the explorer context menu:
+A click with the left mouse button on a menu item opens the file or application; a right click on a menu item (file or folder) displays the explorer context menu:

 ![13-shell-context-menu](https://github.com/fraktalfan/TrayMenu/assets/93649344/b3f7974f-b476-4504-a52a-b7daf5f8a38f)